Coktel Vision: History

 Coktel Vision was founded in 1984 by Roland Oskian, an engineer and a former executive at Matra Espace.
 The French gaming market was still developing at the time, the company consisted of only several people who worked from Oskian's house, with Roland acting as a director and composer and his wife Catherine creating graphics and cover art.

 Coktel made its name by publishing simulation, action and narrative-driven adventure titles for the Thomson and Amstrad CPC computers.
 Their catalogue included both original and licensed games often based on Franco-Belgian comics such as Asterix, Lucky Luke and Blueberry.
-They saw a quick growth and in several years entered the edutainment market, while also starting to port their games to PC and Macintosh.
+They saw a quick growth and in several years entered the edutainment market, while also starting to port its games to PC and Macintosh.

 In 1986, Muriel Tramis joined Coktel Vision.
 Known as the first female French video game designer, she quickly turned into the studios' leading talent, developing some of its best-selling games and gaining the informal title of "Roberta Williams of France".
 Tramis often explored political and social themes novel for its time such as imperialism, slavery and eroticism, collaborating with the créolité writer Patrick Chamoiseau.
 Yet her name is usually associated with more family-friendly series like Gobliiins co-created with Pierre Gilhodes and Adibou, the long-running commercially successful educational games that had sold over 1.5 million copies by 1997.